Is solar panel efficiency important?

 Often the temperature of the solar panel in real world conditions is much higher than 25ºC.
 As a panel increases in temperature the performance will reduce.
 This is measured in %/ºC, for every ºC increase the panel will reduce its power by a certain percentage.

-Our QCELL G8+ has a very low temperature coefficient of 0.35%/ºC, to ensure high performance of the system throughout the hot summer months.
+SunPower Performance 6 have a very low temperature coefficient of 0.34%/ºC, to ensure high performance of the system throughout the hot summer months.

 Efficiency of various solar technologies